PaulDaviesC/Logging-limits.conf/README.md

 Linux provides a mechanism to cap the resources of users by specifying the rules in the /etc/security/limits.conf.
 Unfortunately no logging facility has been provided with the limits.conf when some limits gets hit by a process.
 This project intends to solve the logging issue by making use of auditd.

 The rules are specified in the rules.sh file.
-Run that file to add the required rules to audit system.
+Run that file to add the required rules to linux audit system.

 Configure
 =========